kubernetes-sigs/lws/keps/898-group-identity/README.md

 1. Changing the default identity mode, now or later.
 Flipping the default to `Hash` would change the behavior of existing objects and manifests within the v1 API, so `Ordinal` remains the default.
 Adoption is driven by recommending `Hash` for serving workloads in the documentation and using it in the project guides (work for future doc update PR).
 2. Migrating a live LeaderWorkerSet between modes.
 The field is immutable.
 3. Supporting every ordinal-dependent feature in hash mode.
-Subgroups, volume claim templates, `subdomainPolicy: UniquePerReplica`, and rolling update partitions are rejected at admission (see [Unsupported Combinations](#unsupported-combinations)).
+Volume claim templates and rolling update partitions are rejected at admission (see [Unsupported Combinations](#unsupported-combinations)).
 4. A user-facing API for naming specific scale-down victims, for example via `pod-deletion-cost` (see [Alternatives](#alternatives) below).

 ## Proposal

 Add `spec.groupIdentity` with values `Ordinal` and `Hash`, defaulted to `Ordinal` by the webhook and immutable after creation.

 In hash mode the controller manages leader pods through a Deployment named after the LeaderWorkerSet.
 Each new leader pod is assigned a random 40 character group key at admission, stored in both the `group-index` and `group-key` labels.
-The per-group worker StatefulSet is named after its leader pod, and workers reach their leader by pod IP through the `LWS_LEADER_ADDRESS` environment variable rather than a stable DNS name.
+The webhook also sets the leader's hostname to an 8 character prefix of the group key and its subdomain to the LeaderWorkerSet headless service, giving each leader a DNS name for its lifetime.
+The per-group worker StatefulSet is named after its leader pod, and workers reach their leader through that DNS name in the `LWS_LEADER_ADDRESS` environment variable, the same form as ordinal mode.

 Scale down is delegated to the ReplicaSet, which deletes unscheduled and not-ready pods before healthy ones.
 Since a leader pod is only fully ready once its whole group is ready (via a readiness gate, described below), the ReplicaSet's ranking operates on group health.